 If the tenant cannot use its leased premises due to Russia's military aggression against Ukraine, does it have to continue paying utilities and operational expenses?

-Can lease amendments or lease termination agreements be executed during martial law?
 Statutory provisions do not address these types of payments.
 As such, tenants may have to continue to pay for the utilities and operational expenses, unless otherwise agreed with the landlord.